-The plugin offers several configuration options, all of which live under the [convert] section:
+The plugin offers several configuration options, all of which live under the convert: section:

 - dest sets the directory the files will be converted (or copied) to.
 A destination is required-you either have to provide it in the config file or on the command line using the -d flag. - embed indicates whether or not to embed album art in converted items.
+Default: true.

-Default: true. - If you set max\bitrate, all MP3 files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
+- If you set max_bitrate, all MP3 files with a higher bitrate will be transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate-that depends on the encoder and its configuration.
 By default MP3s will be copied without transcoding and all other formats will be converted. - opts are the encoding options that are passed to ffmpeg.
 Default: "-aq 2".
 (Note that "-aq <num>" is equivalent to the LAME option "-V <num>".)
 If you want to specify a bitrate, use "-ab <bitrate>".
-Refer to the FFmpeg documentation for more details. - Finally, threads determines the number of threads to use for parallel encoding.
+Refer to the FFmpeg documentation for more details. - auto gives you the option to import transcoded versions of your files automatically during the import command.
+With this option enabled, the importer will transcode all non-MP3 files over the maximum bitrate before adding them to your library. - Finally, threads determines the number of threads to use for parallel encoding.
 By default, the plugin will detect the number of processors available and use them all.